 Bitcoin is a Call Option on Human Nature

-At the time the price of bitcoin was hovering around $17,000.
+At Thanksgiving the price of bitcoin was hovering around $17,000.

-It was up nearly 80% in the 2-3 months proceeding this and things were beginning to feel a tad frothy so a number of people joked our show would surely mark the top of this cycle as an indicator.
+It was up nearly 80% in the 2-3 months proceeding this and things were beginning to feel a tad frothy so a number of people joked this was the top.

 Six weeks later and the price has more than doubled, hitting $37,000 $38,000 $39,000 $40,000 $41,000 this week.